 - Large granular lymphocyte (LGL) leukemia, in which the cancer cells are large and have features of either T lymphocytes or natural killer (NK) cells, which are another type of lymphocyte.
 These leukemias tend to be slow-growing, but a small number are more aggressive and difficult to treat.

 - Hairy cell leukemia (HCL), a cancer of lymphocytes that accounts for about 2% of all leukemias, and which progresses slowly.
-At UCSD Medical Center, Dr. Dennis Carson has developed a treatment for HCL that is effective in 75% of patients.
+At UC San Diego Health, Dr. Dennis Carson has developed a treatment for HCL that is effective in 75% of patients.

 Many people with CLL feel well and live for years with good health.
 Because some CLL patients have disease that progresses slowly and they may not have symptoms, immediate treatment may not be needed.
 With their doctors, these patients undergo a “watch and wait,” or “watchful waiting” period with frequent follow-up exams to follow the disease progression.
 By looking at the number of CLL cells and whether or not your lymph nodes, spleen, or liver are enlarged, your doctor will determine the optimal treatment plan for you.